Cow’s milk allergy

 Specialised anaphylaxis action plans are essential for children with anaphylactic reactions to cow’s milk protein.

-For information about developing an allergy action plan visit Allergy policy and allergy action plans or the Australasian Society of Clinical Immunology and Allergy (ASCIA)* website www.allergy.org.au
+For information about developing an allergy action plan visit Allergy policy and allergy action plans or the Australasian Society of Clinical Immunology and Allergy (ASCIA)* website

-Why avoid cow’s milk?
+Why avoid cow's milk

 Parents may request their child avoid cow’s milk for a variety of reasons.
 It is very important to determine the reason for avoidance because completely avoiding milk products may not be necessary unless a true allergy is diagnosed.